Tommy Edman Player Props: Cardinals vs. Guardians

 Tommy Edman At The Plate

-- Edman has 10 doubles, two triples, six home runs and 13 walks while hitting .278.
+- Edman is batting .271 with 10 doubles, two triples, six home runs and 13 walks.

-- Among qualifying batters, he ranks 47th in batting average, while his on-base percentage ranks 92nd and he is 46th in slugging.

-- Edman has picked up a hit in 55.1% of his 49 games this year, with more than one hit in 24.5% of those games.

-- He has hit a long ball in 12.2% of his games this season, and 3.3% of his plate appearances.
+- He has hit a long ball in six games this year (12.0%), leaving the park in 3.3% of his trips to the plate.

-- In 24.5% of his games this season, Edman has tallied at least one RBI.
-In four of those games (8.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 24.0% of his games this year, Edman has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in three contests.

-- He has scored in 36.7% of his games this year, with more than one run scored in 14.3%.
+- He has scored in 18 games this year (36.0%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.